top of page

 Source: Donna Eden method

-For more personalised calming and grounding yoga, qigong, breathing exercises, energy medicine and mindfulness meditation exercises book a free trial class at bestedolanay@gmail.com
+For more personalised calming and grounding yoga, qigong, breathing and relaxation techniques, energy medicine and mindfulness meditation practice, book a free trial class: bestedolanay@gmail.com

 Comments